[Moderate revision–posted 7/19/22 (replaces 1/9/20 edition)]

 This OP is an outline of procedures for faculty-led programs at TTU.
 There is an accompanying Handbook, which contains the details of these procedures, on the Study Abroad website.

 1. Establishment of Departmental Faculty-Led Study Abroad Programs

 c.
-It is recommended that faculty use a third-party provider to organize the logistics of the program.
-Faculty with no experience in the host country are required to use a third-party provider.
-See the Handbook for details
+It is required that all faculty use a third-party provider to organize the logistics of the program.

 d.
 According to OP 32.01, Promotion and Tenure Standards and Procedures, leading students on studies abroad may be considered a contribution to teaching.

 e.
 TTU Study Abroad and the OIA responsibilities are defined in the Handbook and include, but are not limited to, meeting with faculty to ensure compliance with all procedures required by Texas Tech University and the State of Texas.

 f.
 It is the responsibility of the faculty to work with the Office of International Affairs to develop an itemized budget.
 All budgets must be approved by the faculty leader, department chair, college dean, Study Abroad Office, and Office of International Affairs Vice Provost.

 2. Responsibilities Prior to Departure

 a.
 Faculty responsibilities prior to departure include, but are not limited to, working with the appropriate international office (RCOBA, WCOE, or TTU Study Abroad) to establish a budget, submitting forms, attending seminars and workshops, preparing for emergency situations, providing a site-specific orientation, and recruiting and maintaining an appropriate student/faculty ratio as prescribed in the Handbook.